 JPMorgan Chase Bank has the right, subject to certain limitations and conditions described in the receivables purchase agreement, to designate from time to time additional revolving credit card accounts and to transfer to Chase Card Funding all credit card receivables arising in those additional credit card accounts, whether those credit card receivables are then existing or thereafter created.
 Chase Card Funding has the right, subject to certain limitations and conditions described in the transfer and servicing agreement, to request designation from time to time of additional revolving credit card accounts owned by JPMorgan Chase Bank and to transfer to the issuing entity all credit card receivables arising in those additional credit card accounts, whether those credit card receivables are then existing or thereafter created.
-Any additional revolving credit card accounts designated must be Issuing Entity Eligible Accounts as of the date the transferor selects those accounts to have their credit card receivables transferred to the issuing entity and must have been selected as additional credit card accounts absent a selection procedure believed by JPMorgan Chase Bank or Chase Card Funding to be materially adverse to the interests of the holders of notes secured by the assets of the issuing entity.
+Any additional credit card accounts designated must be Issuing Entity Eligible Accounts as of the date the transferor selects those accounts to have their credit card receivables transferred to the issuing entity and must have been selected as additional credit card accounts adverse to the interests of the holders of notes secured by the assets of the issuing entity.